poetic/ember-cli-cordova/README.md

 ### General
 In the root folder you can run standard ember-cli commands and develop in the browser.
-Most cordova commands you need are wrapped in some way by ember-cli-cordova, if you need to run raw commands you will need to cd into the `cordova/` directory
+All cordova commands you need are wrapped by ember-cli-cordova, see the above section on commands for help.

 **Recommended Workflow**
 Develop as much as you can in the browser because it provides the quickest